-New Zealand’s first Public Service Census will be held in May 2021.
+New Zealand’s first Public Service Census started on 11 May and closed in early June 2021.

-About 60,000 public servants working in 36 agencies (departments and departmental agencies) will be asked questions focusing on diversity, inclusion and wellbeing at work, a unified Public Service, and strengthening Māori-Crown relationships.
+About 60,000 public servants working in 36 agencies (departments and departmental agencies) were asked questions focusing on diversity, inclusion and wellbeing at work, a unified Public Service, and strengthening Māori-Crown relationships.

 Getting a better understanding of the diversity of public servants, their experiences, views and motivations, will help build a unified Public Service that truly represents the people we serve, where public servants feel supported to be themselves at work.